MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/sample-custom-plugin-google-geospatial-data-provider.md

 ms.author: "kvivek"
 manager: "amyla"
 ---
-# Sample: Custom plug-in to use Google Maps API as geospatial data provider in Field Service
+# Sample: Custom plug-in to use Google Maps API as geospatial data provider

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-You can extend Field Service using a custom plug-in to use geospatial data from a data provider of your choice instead of using the default Bing Maps API.
+You can use a custom plug-in to use geospatial data from a data provider of your choice instead of using the default Bing Maps API in Field Service and Project Service.

 Download the sample: [TODO: Add the download location from https://code.msdn.microsoft.com]